The Quiet Power of Introverts

 According to the Anxiety and Depression Association of America, “anxiety disorders are the most common mental illness in the United States, affecting 40 million adults in the U.S. age 18 and older, or 18.1% of the population every year.”

-Anxiety, which is most of us tend to refer to as worry or stress, shows up in many forms including avoidance of triggers (such as travel or public speaking), and many people develop self-soothing behaviors in an attempt to mask their fear (eating, drinking alcohol, and smoking pot are just a few of these go-to coping mechanisms).
+Anxiety shows up in many forms including avoidance of triggers (such as travel or public speaking), and many people develop self-soothing behaviors in an attempt to mask their fear (eating, drinking alcohol, and using marijuana are just a few of these go-to coping mechanisms).

 Anxiety can also show up in physical symptoms.
 For example, I tend to clench my jaw.
-Others might get headaches, have trouble sleeping, or find their shoulders elevate with tension.
+Others might get headaches, have trouble sleeping, or find their shoulders elevated with tension.

 We here at Growing Self support clients in identifying and addressing their anxiety through many mechanisms.
 We work with self-talk, mindfulness techniques (such as meditation), journaling, and other approaches.
 We’ve also learned to listen to our clients when they use other terms for anxiety such as panic, shyness, and perfectionism.